 Weighted Mileage Detail are available for viewing or download.
 The funds allocation reports are arranged by fiscal year.

-- TAP Non-Urban Funds – Areas Less than 5,000 population (Program closed until further notice)
+- TAP Non-Urban Funds – Areas Less than 5,000 population (Program Open)

 - Off-System Bridge Funds – Bridges on local/rural minor collector roads (Programmed through 2024)

 - STP Small Urban Funds – Areas between 5,000 & 50,000 population (Programmed through 2024)

 - Future needs based on growth and land use